Hmm... why are you here?

 Then, there’s what we might call “optional” discomforts: the hard stuff you do that inches you towards a better life.

-As kids, we learned to avoid the optional kind, and relieve the mandatory kind through vices.
-These have become our habits.
+As kids, we learned to avoid the optional kind... and relieve the mandatory kind through vices.
+The latter have become our habits.

 So choosing the Black-On-White path is not easy.It's going to take some work.
 It's going to take time for any benefit to show.
 It's going to be, well... uncomfortable.